Welcome to

 Together is a new resource for anyone affected by pediatric cancer - patients and their parents, family members, and friends.

-For most children with cancer, there are effective ways to reduce nausea and vomiting.
-These include nausea medicines, changes in diet, and coping strategies such as deep breathing and distraction.
-Complementary therapies such as acupuncture, aromatherapy, and hypnosis may also be effective.
+For most children with cancer, there are ways to reduce nausea and vomiting.
+These include medications, changes in diet, and coping strategies such as deep breathing and distraction.
+Complementary therapies such as acupuncture, aromatherapy, and hypnosis may also help.

-Families may see or hear the term “emesis” during cancer care.
+You may see or hear the term emesis during cancer care.
 Emesis is the clinical name for vomiting.
-Antiemetic drugs are medicines used to treat nausea and vomiting.
+Antiemetic drugs are medicines that treat nausea and vomiting.

-Nausea and vomiting are related, but each may occur without the other.
+Nausea and vomiting are related, but you may experience one without the other.

 Chemotherapy is a main cause of nausea in children with cancer.
-However, radiation therapy and other medicines can also trigger feelings of nausea.
-Some children have nausea due to the effects of cancer itself or because of other health problems.
+However, radiation therapy and other medications can also cause nausea.
+Some children have nausea because of cancer itself or because of other health problems.
 Children with brain tumors may have hydrocephalus, a build-up of fluid in the brain.
-The increased pressure can trigger nerves that cause vomiting.
+The increased pressure in their head can press on nerves and cause vomiting.

 Common causes of nausea and vomiting in children with cancer include:

-Up to 70% of children who get chemotherapy will experience nausea at some point during treatment.
+Up to 70% of children who get chemotherapy have nausea at some point during treatment.
 Symptoms vary from mild stomach upset to severe vomiting.
-There are 3 types of nausea and vomiting (emesis) associated with chemotherapy:
+There are 3 types of nausea and vomiting related to chemotherapy:

 ---|---|